microsoft/Hacktoberfest/README.md

 Announcement details: https://aka.ms/hacktoberfest

+Make sure to register for the free t-shirt here: https://aka.ms/hacktoberfestshirt

 Looking for repos to contribute to?
 You can search available repos at https://opensource.microsoft.com.

 Questions?
 Look for existing issues in this repo first.
 Otherwise, create a new issue!